Note: Some things have some notes linked to Tanion, the world

 expensive and durable.
 Iron weapons classify to same

-type, but rust and and are not as durable.
+type, but rust and dull more easily.

 - Bronze Weapons